Meaad96s/datapreparation_titanic/README.md

 In the life-cycle of Data Science, data preparation is one of the most important stages.
 Data scientists spend 80% of their time cleansing, shaping and formatting data before doing any analysis.
 IBM Data Refinery, an intuitive cloud-based data preparation service, where you can quickly source, shape and share your data sets.
 This lab is about 7 minutes long; it will introduce you to **IBM Data Refinery**'s capabilities and how can you utilize it to prepare your data.

-The use-case of this lab is Titanic data set.
+The use-case of this lab is the Titanic data set.
 It has 12 columns of type integer, double and string.
 Some columns need shaping or cleaning operarions to make use of the data to the full extent.
 Mostly we will fill missing values with different approaches.
 The lab takes approximately 10 minutes.

 ## Included Components